Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 “More like...we’d have to convince the lodge that it’s the right thing to do first,” Shyow explained.
 “And they have to see for themselves.”

-“So basically, if we wanna rescue my brothers then we have to---” Awisun paused and cocked her head, listening.
+“So basically, if we wanna rescue my brothers then we have to - ” Awisun paused and cocked her head, listening.
 “Goddammit.
 I think Mother’s given up on her nap.
 Change of subject.”

 “Should give gods more respect, Awisun!”
 Yan chided her.